Nightkingale/Raichu/README.md

 ## Usage
 If you would like to see Raichu in action, click [here](https://discord.gg/mYjeaZQ) to join our Discord server!
-- When the bot is invited to a server with the correct permissions, typing `/` in the message box will show a list of commands one can send.
+* When the bot is invited to a server with the correct permissions, typing `/` in the message box will show a list of commands one can send.
-- Each command has a different purpose, such as sending a message or playing music in a voice channel.
+* Each command has a different purpose, such as sending a message or playing music in a voice channel.

 ## Credits
+I hope that I am able to express my thanks as much as possible to those who made this repository possible.
-A special thanks is in order for [Lazr1026](https://github.com/Lazr1026) for maintaining Raichu alongside me, and [NicoAICP](https://github.com/NicoAICP) for currently hosting Raichu on his virtual private server.
+* [Lazr1026](https://github.com/Lazr1026), for maintaining and testing Raichu's code alongside me.
+* [NicoAICP](https://github.com/NicoAICP), for kindly hosting Raichu on his own virtual private server.